 As you probably already know you have always some blurriness on the sides of your progressive lenses.
 In the middle is a zone that provides you with a clear vision in the near range.
 It is extremely important to place this zone as perfect as it can be in your lenses because if the zone is decentered just a half millimeter in one eye you will experience even more restricted eye movements while reading.

 What you can expect from a very premium progressive lens like Hoya Lifestyle 3i is to give 2-3 clear articles in a newspaper if your Add value is around +2,00D.
 When it is lower blurriness in the sides is less dominant and the reading zone width gets wider.
-If you need more reading power to hold something closer to you let us say with an ADD value of +2,75D blurryness on the sides get more dominant and the width of the reading zone gets smaller.
+If you need more reading power to hold something closer to you let us say with an ADD value of +2,75D blurriness on the sides gets more dominant and the width of the reading zone gets smaller.

 The calculations in this lens take the position of your reading zone right into the perfect spot for you.
 But only the version with the letter i, in the end, does this.